How To Customize Your iPhone Control Center (And Make It Better)

 How To Customize The iPhone Control Center

-- Launch the Settings app on your iPhone, iPad, or iPod touch running iOS 11 or higher.
+- Launch the Settings app on your iPhone.

 - On the Control Center screen, tap Customize Controls.

-- One the Customize screen you’ll see shortcuts divided into two lists: “included” and “more controls”.
-The “included” list refers to shortcuts currently in your Control Center and the “more controls” list refers to additional shortcuts you can add.
+- On the next screen, you’ll see shortcuts divided into two lists: “Included Controls” and “More Controls”.
+The “included” list refers to shortcuts currently in your Control Center and the “more” list refers to additional shortcuts you can add.

-- To remove a current shortcut, tap the red mini button and the shortcut will be sent to the “more controls” list and not show up in your Control Center any longer.
+- To remove a current shortcut, tap the red minus button and the shortcut will be sent to the “more controls” list and not show up in your Control Center any longer.

 - To add a new shortcut in your Control Center, under the “more controls” header, tap the green plus button next to any shortcut.
 This will send it to the “included” list, meaning it’s been added to your Control Center.